 Skip to content

-Before performing link data analysis for systems and applications, you need to deploy Guance DataKit collector on each target host to collect necessary tracing data.
+Before performing link analysis on systems and applications, you need to deploy the Guance DataKit collector on each target host to collect necessary link data.

 DDTrace is used to receive, process, and analyze Tracing protocol data.
-Run the following command to enable the DDTrace collector.
-For other third-party tracing collector configurations, refer to Integration.
+Execute the following command to enable the DDTrace collector.
+For other third-party Tracing collector configurations, refer to Integrations.

 cp /usr/local/datakit/conf.d/ddtrace/ddtrace.conf.sample /usr/local/datakit/conf.d/ddtrace/ddtrace.conf